 You can reduce shrinkage by up to fifty percent if you decide to run cold water over it.
 This might not be worth doing, though.

 Truly, bacon shrinkage is a natural thing that you shouldn’t worry about too much.
-Bacon is going to shrink because it contains fat that will melt away during the cooking process.
+It’s going to shrink because it contains fat that will melt away during the cooking process.

-More of the fat melts away when you cook the bacon in a skillet.
+More of the fat melts away when you cook it in a skillet.
 Also, bacon will shrink because it contains water from the curing process.

 Buying high-quality bacon can do a good job of keeping the shrinkage to a minimum.
 High-quality bacon will be a bit less fatty and it won’t contain so much water.